Kinematic detections of protoplanets: a Doppler-flip in the disk of HD100546: Abstract

 \section{Abstract}

 Protoplanets and circumplanetary disks are rather elusive in their thermal IR emission.
 Yet they are cornerstone to the most popular interpretations for the protoplanetary disks structures observed in the gas and dust density fields, even though alternative theories exist.
-The gaseous velocity field should also bear the imprint of planet-disk interactions, with non-Keplerian fine structure in the molecular line channels maps.
-Such wiggles are expected on global scales in the disk, and are affected by the optical depth structure and synthesis imaging limitations, but their detail could in principle be connected to the perturber by comparison with hydrodynamical simulations.
-These predictions may have been confirmed in HD\,163296, where the most conspicuous wiggles are interpreted in terms of an embedded planet.
+The gaseous velocity field should also bear the imprint of planet-disk interactions, with non-Keplerian fine structure in the molecular line channel maps.
+Such kinks or wiggles are affected by the optical depth structure and synthesis imaging limitations, but their detail could in principle be connected to the perturber by comparison with hydrodynamical simulations.
+These predictions appear to have been observed in HD\,163296 and HD\,97048, where the most conspicuous wiggles are interpreted in terms of embedded planets.
 The velocity centroid maps may allow for more robust indirect detections of embedded planets.
-The non-Keplerian velocity along the planetary wakes undergoes an abrupt sign reversals across the protoplanet.
-After subtraction of the disk rotation curve, the location of the perturber should be identifiable as a Doppler-flip in molecular line velocity centroid maps.
+The non-Keplerian velocity along the planetary wakes undergoes an abrupt sign reversal across the protoplanet.
+After subtraction of the disk rotation curve, the location of the perturber should be identifiable as a Doppler-flip in velocity centroid maps.
 Here we improve our rotation curves in an extension to disks with intermediate inclinations, which we apply to deep and fine angular resolution CO isotopologue datasets.
-Trials in HD\,97048 and in HD\,16396 yield non-detections.
-However, in HD\,100546 we pick-up a conspicuous Doppler-flip.
-Its coincidence with the continuum ring suggests vertical and radial velocity flows as around an airfoil, and may require fast migration if due to planet-disk interactions.
+Trials in HD\,163296 and in HD\,97048 yield non-detections.
+However, in HD\,100546 we pick-up a conspicuous Doppler-flip, an important part of which is likely due to radial flows.
+Its coincidence with a fine ridge crossing an annular groove inside the continuum ring suggests a complex dynamical scenario, in which the putative protoplanet might have recently undergone pebble accretion.

 \keywords{ protoplanetary disks --- accretion, accretion disks --- planet-disk interactions --- planets and satellites: detection}